 Our history curriculum inspires in our children a curiosity to find out more about Britain’s past and that of the wider world.
 We will attain the requirements of the National Curriculum for history whilst providing a broad and balanced curriculum which ensures the progressive development of historical skills.

-Our aim is that all children have a fundamental understanding of key periods in history, that all children learn to ask questions about why things happened in the past, the impact of those events and how the past has influenced the present.
+Our aim is that all children have a fundamental understanding of key periods in history and to learn to ask questions about why things happened in the past, the impact of those events and how the past has influenced the present.

-By linking learning to a range of topics, children have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain’s past as well as that of the wider world, and to communicate effectively using historically accurate vocabulary.
+By linking learning to a range of topics, children have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain’s past as well as that of the wider world, and to be able to communicate historically.

-At Brough Primary School we want all children to develop a love for history and a deep appreciation of how the lives of earlier generations were different to their own.
+At Brough Primary School we want all children to develop a love for history.
+Children are encouraged to explore new topics in different ways and within an inclusive environment.
 Children will gain knowledge and skills through handling objects and artefacts.
 ‘Hands on’ history experiences are an important part of how children find out more through deepening their understanding of who and what has shaped our world today.

 The national curriculum for history aims to ensure that all pupils:

 know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world